sowreddy14/Ecommerce-Follow-Along/Readme.md

 # Milestone 1:

 In a MERN stack application, login and sign-up (authentication) typically involve a process where users can register (sign-up) with their credentials, and later log in using those credentials.
 The login and sign-up process can be divided into several steps, with separate client-side (React) and server-side (Node.js/Express) handling.

+### Project Setup
+- Initialized the project with a README file.
+- Set up the project structure and created the necessary folders and files.

+## Milestone 2: Project Setup and Login Page
+In this milestone, we completed the setup of the Node.js project and created the Login Page.

+### What Was Achieved
+- Created a new Node.js project.
+- Initialized a Git repository and connected it to GitHub.
+- Set up the project with npm init and created a package.json file.
+- Installed necessary packages including Express, Nodemon, Dotenv, and Mongoose.
+- Created a .gitignore file to avoid committing node_modules and package-lock.json.
+- Developed the Login Page for the application.

+### Steps Taken
+1. *Project Setup*: Set up the project structure and initialized it with npm init.
+2. *Package Installation*: Installed Express, Nodemon, Dotenv, and Mongoose.
+3. *Login Page Development*: Created the Login Page with form validation and authentication logic.